Travel8 min readTaqi Naqvi12 April 2025

 Green Line Practical Details

-- Best entry point from DHA/Clifton: Take a rickshaw or Careem to Numaish, then board
+• Best entry point from DHA/Clifton: Take a licensed taxi, rickshaw, or currently operating ride-hailing service to Numaish, then board

 Peoples Bus Service: The Network